 Van window fitting can be a worrying process if you’re doing it yourself.
 If you want some advice on the types of windows to get, or would prefer us to fit them for you, get in touch with the Sherwood Campers team and we’ll do what we can to help.

 While campervan windows are an important consideration, a camper van roof can make a huge difference to the amount of space and insulation you have while you’re on your adventure.
 Generally speaking, there are three types of campervan roofs to choose from:

 The elevating roof:

 The elevating roof is the most common roof thanks to its low cost, easy use and lightweight build.
 This allows you to lift the roof section of your vehicle to give you more space to stand up.
-The downsides to this type of roof are that the canvas doesn’t offer very good insulation, so if you do open it up, make sure you’ve got your heater on when you are somewhere cold!
+The downsides to this type of roof are that the canvas doesn’t offer very good insulation but you can buy thermal pop top wrap to go around the canvas, so if you do open it up, make sure you’ve got your heater on when you are somewhere cold!

 The mushroom roof: